-The feature works in 5.1, 7.1, and Dolby Atmos, which positions sound all around you within a virtual sphere – that means that if you're watching a Dolby Atmos film that shows a plane flying overheard, it will sound as though the plane is really passing above you.
+The feature works in 5.1, 7.1, and Dolby Atmos, which positions sound all around you within a virtual sphere – that means that if you're watching a Dolby Atmos film that shows a plane flying overhead, it will sound as though the plane is passing above you.

-As well as allowing for clever virtual Dolby Atmos, the AirPods Pro can track the motion of your head and your device, to ensure that the audio always appear to originate from the correct position.
+As well as allowing for clever virtual Dolby Atmos, the AirPods Pro can track the motion of your head and your device to ensure that the audio always appears to originate from the correct position.

-We’ve focused on the differences so far, but really the two true wireless earbuds have tons in common, too.
+We’ve focused on the differences so far, but the two true wireless earbuds have tons in common.

-For one, they’re both true wireless earbuds with similarly sized cases and a battery life of around 3.5 hours per charge, and over 24 hours with the battery case.
-T
+They’re both true wireless earbuds with similarly sized cases and a battery life of around 3.5 hours per charge and over 24 hours with the battery case.

-hey also have a fairly similar sound quality with only minor differences in the soundstage / clarity – until you turn on Spatial Audio.
-They both use the new Apple H1 Wireless chip that enables hands-free “Hey Siri” functionality, and work seamlessly with iOS, and are integrated with Apple’s Find My network.
+They also have a reasonably similar sound quality with only minor differences in the soundstage/clarity – until you turn on Spatial Audio.
+They both use the new Apple H1 Wireless chip that enables hands-free “Hey Siri” functionality, work seamlessly with iOS, and are integrated with Apple’s Find My network.

-If you’re bothered by outside noises while at work or while you’re commuting, need water-resistance for the gym or are sensitive to pressure build-up in your ears, it’s probably worth paying a bit more for the Apple AirPods Pro.
+If you’re bothered by outside noises while at work or while commuting, need water resistance for the gym, or are sensitive to pressure build-up in your ears, it’s probably worth paying a bit more for the Apple AirPods Pro.